lazy-stripes/goholint/NOTES.md

   * Messages
   * Screenshots
   * GIFs
-* Have a Gameboy and UI instance exist in parallel.
+* Put UI first (branch name should be a hint) and do all high-level stuff (screenshots, GIF, etc) from it.
 * Repaint the UI when the Gameboy returns vblank=true after a tick.
 * ...
 * Profit?